odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 Whenever you write a new line of code, you also potentially add new bugs.
-To build better and more reliable applications, you should test your code using both functional and unit tests.
+To build better and more reliable applications, you should test your code using both integration- and unit tests.

 This article explains how to integrate PHPUnit as testing framework, but won't cover PHPUnit itself, which has its own excellent [documentation](https://phpunit.readthedocs.io/).

-This article covers the most used test topics: Unit tests and HTTP tests.

-In the future I plan to write about other topics like database tests, browser tests and console tests.

 ## Installation